 Child-friendly spaces in Benghazi, supported by UNICEF, are providing psycho-social support for children.
 These will be expanded to Misrata and also to other areas across Libya as the security situation allows.

-The children of Misrata crave normality and want to go back to playing outside, but their parents are concerned about the unexploded cluster bombs and landmines which may remain hidden under the sand and rubble.
+The children of the Libyan city of Misrata crave normality and want to go back to playing outside, but their parents are concerned about the unexploded cluster bombs and landmines which may remain hidden under the sand and rubble.
 UNICEF partners are giving educational messages to local radio stations to raise awareness of the dangers of picking up these deadly devices and mine clearance is being prioritised.

 In the afternoons in the city centre, young people can be seen working in groups to try and clear some of the detritus of war from the pavements.
 The clean-up effort may bring a sense of hope and renewal, but for the hundreds of child casualties in this conflict, life may never return to normal.